shapedbyiris/spotify-android-streaming-sdk/README.md

 =========================

-You can generate your application's Client ID, Client Secret and define your callback URIs at the [My Applications](https://developer.spotify.com/my-applications/) section of the Spotify Developer Website.
+You can generate your application's Client ID, Client Secret and define your callback URIs on your [Spotify for Developers Dashboard](https://beta.developer.spotify.com/dashboard/).

 When connecting a user to your app, you *must* provide the scopes your application needs to operate.
 A scope is a permission to access a certain part